amoux/david/README.md

 # david nlp  💬 (social-media-toolkit)

+> **NOTE**: The project is unmaintained; I wrote the code when I started programming and to gain intuition with NLP and put a library together. 

 The goal of this toolkit is to speed the time-consuming steps to obtain, store, and pre-process textual data from social-media-sites like youtube, and implementing natural language processing techniques to extract highly specific information, such as the indications of product or service trends and similar.

 - Projects using this toolkit: